Texas Holdem Rules: Learn How to Play in under 10 minutes

 The object of Texas Hold em poker is to create the best five-card hand using seven available cards.
 Each player is dealt 2 cards which only they can see and use.
-There are then 5 cards dealt to the middle of the table which everybody can see and use.
+There are then 5 cards dealt to the middle of the table which are community cards which everybody can see and use.

 Once the game starts an imaginary dealer is assigned.
-Obviously the computer does all the dealing automatically but this nominal dealer is important, as it indicates who posts the compulsory bets (known as blinds) before each hand, it also indicates who is first to act in each betting round.
+Obviously with online poker the computer does all the dealing automatically but this nominal dealer is important as it indicates who posts the compulsory bets (known as blinds) before each hand and it also indicates who is first to act in each betting round.

-On the tables the current dealer is indicated by a disc marked with a "D" known as the dealer button.
-At the end of each hand the dealer changes to the next player to the current dealers left and continues to move clockwise after each hand is finished.
+The current dealer is indicated by a disc marked with a “D” known as the dealer button.
+At the end of each hand the dealer button moves along to the next player to the left of the current dealer and continues to move clockwise after each hand is finished.

-In Texas Holdem there are 2 compulsory bets that are made before the start of each hand.
-These are known as the “Small blind” and the “Big blind”.
-This ensures that there are chips to be won in every hand.
+In Texas Holdem there are two compulsory bets that are made before the start of each hand.
+These are known as the “Small blind” and the “Big blind” and ensures that there are chips to be won in every hand.

 The player to the immediate left of the dealer places the small blind and the player to the left of the small blind posts the big blind.